magnate3/raspberry-pi-os-qemu/docs/lesson04b/rpi-os.md

 *Figure above: in previous experiments w/o multitasking, save/restore registers upon entering/leaving irq handlers.*

-With multitasking, the kernel now has to create per-task copies of CPU context in memory: general-purpose registers plus `elr_el1` and `spsr_el`.
+With multitasking, the kernel now has to create per-task copies of CPU context in memory: ALL general-purpose registers plus `elr_el1` and `spsr_el`.

 **Where to store the CPU context?**